juanmanueldaza/mdsg/.github/chatmodes/mdsg.chatmode.md

 6. **Follow incremental delivery** - build on proven foundation
 7. **Prioritize security** - validate all user inputs, sanitize outputs
 8. **Test incrementally** - validate after each significant change
+9. **⚠️ Do NOT add AI co-author signatures** - use standard commit messages only

 ## 🔄 Continuous Improvement